statichunt/geeky-hugo/exampleSite/content/blog/amazons-mechanical-turk.md

 ## How to Make Money on MTurk

+Want to make money on Mechanical Turk?
 Here are proven strategies successful Turkers regularly use, often overlooked by typical guides:

 ### 1. Optimize Your HIT Search